racket/rhombus/design/sequence/repetition.md

 Steele (2017), and along those lines, maybe code-quoting notation like `'y+$x'` would be a good approach.
-(If the difference between literal and repeated parts is made explicit, it's not clear that the concept of repetition positions is needed, since the explcit form turns into some variant of `map` either way.)
+(If the difference between literal and repeated parts is made explicit, it's not clear that the concept of repetition positions is needed, since the explicit form turns into some variant of `map` either way.)

 Other Discussion